The ASC X12N eligibility inquiry (270) and response (271) transactions.

 6 months from the date on an adjustment notice from a third party payer who has previously processed the claim for the same service, and the adjustment notice is dated after the periods described above.

-Xerox EDI Solutions, a subsidiary of Xerox State Healthcare, LLC, provides healthcare electronic data interchange (EDI) services for government plans and commercial healthcare insurers.
+EDI Solutions, a subsidiary of Conduent State Healthcare, LLC, provides healthcare electronic data interchange (EDI) services for government plans and commercial healthcare insurers.

 A hospital that formally releases an inpatient to another inpatient hospital or inpatient unit of a hospital.